-Now I have been traveling a lot of late and have done a ton of assessments (about 60 in June) so my workouts have not been as consistent as I would like.
+I have been traveling lately and have done a ton of assessments (about 60 in June), so my workouts have not been as consistent as I would like.

 My travels are not done yet, I am off to Tampa Bay on Monday, but I am looking forward to getting home late next week to do some barbell work.

-Below is a video of Travis giving you 4 Tips to Doing Barbell Complexes Pain and Injury Free.
+Below is a video of Travis giving you 4 Tips for Doing Barbell Complexes Pain and Injury Free.

 Now to the disclaimer on the video:

-- Travis uses colourful language.
+- Travis uses colorful language.
 Pulp Fiction kind of language

-What’s up, I am Travis Stoetzel, and I just cranked out a workout and I decided I am going to do a video on Barbell Complexes on a weekly basis.
+What’s up, I am Travis Stoetzel, and I just cranked out a workout.
+And I decided I would do a video on Barbell Complexes weekly.

-I just wanted to go over the 4 Major Tips about Barbell Complex Training.
+I just wanted to review the 4 Major Tips about Barbell Complex Training.

-Let me back up just a second because some people might not know what a Barbell Complex is all about.
+Let me back up for a second because some people might not know what a Barbell Complex is.

-Basically, a Barbell Complex is a strand of different barbell movements.
-And you can do this with kettlebells, dumbbells, sandbags, but one of my favorite tools for complex is definitely the barbell.
+A Barbell Complex is a strand of different barbell movements.
+And you can do this with kettlebells, dumbbells, and sandbags, but one of my favorite tools for the complex is the barbell.

-What a barbell complex can be is any work from 2, 3, 4, 5 even more than 5 movements in a row with different exercises.
-You can hit anywhere from 1 rep, 2 reps, 3 reps, 4 reps, 5 reps, and go all the way up to 10 reps.
-But basically what you are doing with the complex is as soon as you grab that bar you do your first rep and that bar is not leaving your hands until the very last rep.
+A barbell complex can be any work from 2, 3, 4, 5, or even more than five movements in a row with different exercises.
+You can hit anywhere from 1 rep, two reps, three reps, four reps, and five reps.
+And go all the way up to 10 reps.
+But basically, what you are doing with the complex is as soon as you grab that bar.
+You do your first rep, and that bar is not leaving your hands until the last rep.

-So those are some things to think about when you start lowering your complex and doing different things like that.
+So those are some things to consider when you start lowering your complexity and doing different things.

-Fact with tip number one, which is the most important tip, is to make sure you’ve advanced yourself further ahead so you are ready for a barbell complex.
+The fact with tip number one, the most important tip, is to make sure you’ve advanced yourself further ahead, so you are ready for a barbell complex.

-Let’s say I got a deadlift to a power clean and to overhead press.
-I am good in the deadlifts, I am good in the overhead press, but I suck at power cleans and you are going to do a barbell complex with that.
-You have no business having that barbell power clean in your complex because you are not yet ready to have it in your complex.
-You need to get good at that movement first before you add it in.
+Let’s say I got a deadlift to a power clean and overhead press.
+I am good in the deadlifts, and I am good in the overhead press.
+But I suck at power cleans, and you will do a barbell complex with that.
+You have no business having that barbell power clean in your complex.
+Because you are not yet ready to have it in your complex, it would help if you got good at that movement before adding it in.
 So that’s my number one tip.

-When it comes to the barbell complexes make sure you ease into it with the amount of movements that you use and the amounts of reps that you use.
+When it comes to the barbell complexes, make sure you ease into them with the number of movements you use and the amounts of reps that you use.

 For example, I am going to stay with the same set-up.
-We do deadlifts, power cleans, overhead presses.
-If I am just getting into the complexes, I am not going to advance yet I am still getting used to them.
+We do deadlifts, power cleans, and overhead presses.
+If I get into the complexes, I will not advance.
+Yet I am still getting used to them.

-Three movements are quite a bit for a barbell complex just to begin on.
-You are not going to go anymore movements with that.
-I usually recommend only two movements to three movements starting off with a complex.
+Three movements are quite a bit for a barbell complex to begin on.
+You are not going to go any more movements with that.
+I usually recommend only two movements to three movements starting with a complex.

-Now I do recommend starting at two reps going up to three reps and progress it up to five reps; five reps is going to be a little bit more advanced.
+Now I recommend starting at two reps and going up to three reps.
+And progressing it up to five reps is going to be a bit more advanced.

-Let me demonstrate on how a beginner would want to approach a complex.
+Let me demonstrate how a beginner would want to approach a complex.
 So we are doing deadlifts, power cleans, and overhead presses.
-I am going to start off with two reps.
+I am going to start with two reps.

 I am getting set.
-I am doing my deadlifts with 2 reps.
-And then I am going to do my power cleans with 2 reps.
-And now I am going on with my overhead press with 2 reps.
+And I am doing my deadlifts with two reps.
+Then I am going to do my power cleans with two reps.
+Now I am going on with my overhead press with two reps.

-For a beginner that little sequence of complex just using the two reps is going to be very difficult.
-Once that starts to seem easy you can do a couple of things.
+Once that seems easy, you can do a couple of things.
 A) You can add more reps to your complex.
 B) Start adding more movements.
+For a beginner, that little sequence of complex just using the two reps will be very difficult.
 So that’s my second tip.

 I want to talk about loading the barbell.
 You want to determine the load that you use for your complex based on your weakest movement within a complex.

-If I am doing a complex with 5 reps with those 3 movements, I wanted to load it accordingly to that I know I can get 5 times in an overhead press.
-I’ve seen people load their barbell too heavy and when they do the deadlifts they struggle through the power clean and when they are at the overhead presses they can’t even get one rep.
+If I am doing a complex with five reps with those three movements, I wanted to load it accordingly to that I know I can get five times in an overhead press.
+I’ve seen people load their barbell too heavy, and when they do the deadlifts, they struggle through the power clean, and when they are at the overhead presses, they can’t even get one rep.

-So make sure you step back and think about that and think about the different movements in your complexes and load it up according to your weakest movement.
+So make sure you step back, think about the different movements in your complexes, and load it up according to your weakest movement.

-When it comes to barbell complexes it is order of movement.
-If you are a beginner with complexes what you are going to do is to have the more advance type of movements at the beginning of your complex and hit that all and again that depends if you got to do that movement yet.
+When it comes to barbell complexes, it is in order of movement.
+If you are a beginner with complexes, you are going to have the more advanced type of movements at the beginning of your complex and hit that all, and again that depends if you got to do that movement yet.

-For example, like power cleans maybe you are using snatches, maybe push jerks, and other different complex movements like that.
-You want to have those at the beginning and then easier movements, let’s say the overhead press, maybe a bed row, or even a deadlift, you have those towards the end for when your fatigued in the complex.
+For example, as power cleans, you may use snatches, push jerks, and other complex movements.
+You want to have those at the beginning and easier movements, like the overhead press, a bed row, or even a deadlift.
+You have those towards the end for when you are fatigued in the complex.

-Then once you start to get more advanced, you can start having your power cleans as your last movement or power snatches as the last movement because you will be more advanced and your fitness level will be at higher level and you will be able to handle those type of movements better at the end when you are fatigued.
+Then once you get more advanced, you can start having your power cleans as your last movement or power snatches as the last movement because you will be more advanced, and your fitness level will be higher.
+You will be able to handle those types of movements better at the end when you are fatigued.

-First if you are a beginner, when you get to the end your form is going to start dropping off, technique is not going to be there, and it’s just going to look like a total hell and that complex will not benefit you at all.
+First, if you are a beginner, when you get to the end, your form will start dropping off, the technique will not be there, and it’s just going to look like total hell, and that complex will not benefit you at all.

 So those are my four tips on barbell complexes.
 I hope that helps you out.
-Do not use the barbell complexes yet you can throw it at the end of your workout or you can use the whole workout dedicated to barbell complexes.
+Please do not use the barbell complexes; you can throw them at the end of your workout or use the whole workout dedicated to barbell complexes.

-One of my favorite ways to use them is specifically when I am short on time, say I only have 15 to 20 minutes to workout, I will put together that 4 to 5 movement complexes and go for 5 rounds that will put me on my ass.
+One of my favorite ways to use them is when I am short on time, say I only have 15 to 20 minutes to work out.
+I will put together those 4 to 5 movement complexes and go for five rounds to put me on my ass.
 That will put you on your ass.

-So if you need to get into a fast workout and you are short on time, barbell complexes are a great option.
+So barbell complexes are a great option if you need to get into a fast workout and are short on time.
+Keep living aggressively in getting strong.
 Put down your comments below.
-All details are down below and again I am Travis Stoetzel at TravisStoetzel.com and TrainAggressive.com.
-Keep living aggressive in getting strong.
+All details are below, and again I am Travis Stoetzel at TravisStoetzel.com and TrainAggressive.com.
 I’m out.